 Understanding Coca-Cola's Unusual Options Activity

-Shares of Coca-Cola (NYSE:KO) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved up to $56.61.
+On Monday, shares of Coca-Cola (NYSE:KO) saw unusual options activity.
+After the option alert, the stock price moved down to $55.29.

 - Option Type: SWEEP